-34. In accordance with Section 18(2) of the Act, the factors other than the dumped imports which are causing injury to the domestic industry shall also be analyzed so that the injury caused by such other factors shall not to be attributed to dumped imports.
-In addition to the other factors mentioned in Section 18(3) of the Act, none of the interested party has highlighted any other factors, which may have caused injury to the domestic industry.
+31. In accordance with Section 18(2) of the Act, the factors other than the dumped imports which are causing injury to the domestic industry shall also be analyzed so that the injury caused by such other factors shall not to be attributed to dumped imports.

-35. Section 18(3) of the Act states that the other factors which may be relevant for the purpose of examination may include the following:
+32. Section 18(3) of the Act states that the other factors which may be relevant for the purpose of examination may include the following:

-- a) volume and price of imports not sold at the dumped prices; - b) contraction in demand or changes in the patterns of consumption; - c) trade restrictive practices of and competition between foreign and domestic producers; - d) development in technology; and - e) export performance and productivity of domestic industry.
+- a. volume and price of imports not sold at the dumped prices; - b. contraction in demand or changes in the patterns of consumption; - c. trade restrictive practices of and competition between foreign and domestic producers; - d. development in technology; and - e. export performance and productivity of domestic industry.

-36. Imports from Other Sources
+33. Imports from Other Sources

-As stated earlier (Table-VIII supra) there were no imports from other sources, all imports of Paint Brush Filaments during the POI were from dumped source i.e. China, therefore, injury to the domestic industry could not be from other imports.
+As stated earlier (Table-VIII supra) there were no imports from other sources, all imports of Paint Brush Filament during the POI were from dumped source i.e. China, therefore, injury to the domestic industry could not be from other imports.

-37. Contraction in Demand or Change in Pattern of Consumption
+34. Contraction in Demand or Change in Pattern of Consumption

-Table-VI supra clearly states that there was neither contraction in domestic demand nor any visible change in consumption pattern of Paint Brush Filaments during the POI.
+Table-VI supra clearly states that there was neither contraction in domestic demand nor any visible change in consumption pattern of Paint Brush Filament during the POI.
 Therefore, no injury or material retardation to domestic industry could be attributed on this account.

-38. Trade Restrictive Practices and Competition Between Foreign and Domestic Producers
+35. Trade Restrictive Practices and Competition Between Foreign and Domestic Producers